 Applications for retention of Danish nationality should be submitted between the age of 21 and 22. .

-Your application may be sent direct to the Ministry of Aliens, Integration and Housing at the above address (even though the application form states that it must be submitted at a Danish Mission).
+Your application may be sent direct to the Ministry for Aliens and Integration at the above address (even though the application form states that it must be submitted at a Danish Mission).
 The application fee is DKK 1.200.
 Further information on how to pay can be found here (Danish only).

 You can, however, also submit the application through the Embassy/Danish speaking Consulate/Vice-Consulate, but the following fees would apply (in addition to the application charge paid direct to the Ministry):

 £22.00 for the Embassy/Consulate/Vice-Consulate to submit the application and forward the Certificate of Nationality to the applicant at the conclusion of the application.
 The application will not be checked.
-If you choose this method, further charges may apply, for example if further correspondence with the Ministry of Aliens, Integration and Housing is necessary:
+If you choose this method, further charges may apply, for example if further correspondence with the Ministry for Aliens and Integration is necessary:

-£110.00 per hour or part thereof for the Embassy/Consulate/Vice-Consulate undertake the whole application and any correspondence with the Ministry of Aliens, Integration and Housing.
+£110.00 per hour or part thereof for the Embassy/Consulate/Vice-Consulate undertake the whole application and any correspondence with the Ministry for Aliens and Integration.

 The application form can be downloaded here: